How to Choose the Best Hotel for Business Travel

 Embassy Suites are typically not located in cities, but many offer complimentary shuttle service to metro areas or public transportation stations.

 Embassy Suites scored the second highest satisfaction rating in the ACSI Travel Report with a score of 84.

 Hilton Hotels & Resorts is the flagship brand of the Hilton Collection and a very popular lodging option for business travelers.

 Hilton Hotels cover all of the essentials (and more) for business travelers by offering great dining options, comfortable rooms, and amazing amenities.
 Business groups frequent Hilton Hotels because of their innovative meeting spaces which include Wi-Fi, a projector, flip chart and markers, and food and beverage service.

-The best hotel reward program for business travelers
+What are the best hotel reward programs for business travelers?

 If you travel a lot for business, it’s a smart idea to sign up for a hotel rewards program.

 But, choose carefully because not all rewards programs are created equally.
 When choosing a rewards program you will want to consider a few things: